 xyz nyc serves both the participating dancers and choreographers as well as the larger dance audience community.

-As a choreographer, I am often taken aback at how little my friends and acquaintances know about the choreographic process.
-I’m not referring to “the average American,” I’m referring to educated bourgeoisie New Yorkers who are often arts professionals themselves.
-As a member of the dance community, I know all too well that most dance audiences are comprised of the artists’ closest friends, and other members of the dance community.
+The dance audience community needs new life, too.
 How do we open up our community in a welcoming way?
-How do we address the common feeling that modern, avant-garde dance is confusing, boring, and impossible to “get,” without compromising the integrity of the work?
-By encompassing the work in a format familiar to almost everyone- a television game show.
-However, unlike the popular So You Think You Can Dance or Dancing with the Stars, xyz nyc is about inspired creativity rather than technical proficiency.
-This show is about dancers as artists rather than athletes.
-By making the short choreographic process transparent to the audience- the themes and challenges of each month are communicated, and the audience is shown video clips of the process throughout the week- the opacity of modern dance will be cleared away.
-The audience is asked to evaluate the pieces as works of art- what moved them? what intrigued them?
+How do we address the common feeling that modern, avant-garde dance is confusing, boring, and impossible to “get” (unless one has a degree in dance) without compromising the integrity of the work? xyz nyc encompasses dances in a format familiar to almost everyone- a television game show.
+This recognizable format provides a crucial entryway for the audience.
+However, unlike the popular So You Think You Can Dance or Dancing with the Stars, xyz nyc is about inspired creativity rather than technical proficiency- dancers as artists rather than athletes.
+In addition, through the show’s themes and challenges, the audience gets a glimpse of the choreographic process, a process which is sorely misunderstood by many non-choreographers.
+Lastly, the audience is asked to provide their reason for voting for their favorite dance, engaging the audience by asking them to constantly evaluate what they are seeing.
 This series is designed to create a new generation of dance enthusiasts who are not dance professionals, but who will check out a dance performance the way non-visual artists visit a museum or gallery, or a non-musician would go to a concert.